Our judging process

 A first-stage judging panel then narrow the entries down, nominating up to eight entries in each category.

-The shortlisted publications were then announced on the Shine website and all shortlisted schools are invited to the reception and awards ceremony at Stationers’ Hall each summer.
+The shortlisted publications are then announced on the Shine website and all nominated schools are invited to the reception and awards ceremony at Stationers’ Hall.

-At this fantastic awards ceremony, winners and runners-up are announced and prizes given out.
+At this fantastic awards ceremony, inspirational speakers address our nominees and busy workshops with many of our judges are held.
+At the culmination of the awards day, the year’s winners and runners-up are announced and the prizes given out.

 The Shine School Media Awards are judged by a high profile group of industry professionals